TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.7-service-level-agreement/_index.md

 ### Performance SLA

-Let’s elaborate Performance SLA a bit, as it is more complex than the other two.
+Let's elaborate Performance SLA a bit, as it is more complex than the other two.

 Following the above, diagram, you offer 99.9% for Gold, and 99% for Silver as the respective SLA.